WildCodeSchool/workshop-jwt/README.md

 Check that the password is hashed in the database.

-> Be careful, the module must be installed in the backend!
+> Be careful, the module must be installed in the backend folder

-> Remember to import the module at the top of your file!
+> Remember to import the module at the top of your file

 ### Solution